-The following table summarizes on the pro forma as adjusted basis described above, as of September 30, 2015, the differences between the number of shares purchased from us, the total consideration paid to us in cash and the average price per share that existing stockholders and new investors paid.
+The following table summarizes on the pro forma as adjusted basis described above, as of December 31, 2015, the differences between the number of shares purchased from us, the total consideration paid to us in cash and the average price per share that existing stockholders and new investors paid.
 The calculation below is based on an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-Total

-Shares p urchased consid leration Average price
+Shares p urchased Average price

 Number Percent Amount Percent per share

-Existing stockholders 9 6\$ Q, %\$
+Existing stockholders 9 6\$ %\$

 New investors

-Total 1009 6 1009 %
+Total 100% 6 100% %

-The foregoing tables and calculations are based on 46,625,214 shares of our common stock outstanding as of September 30, 2015, including 36,933 shares of unvested restricted common stock subject to repurchase by us and after giving effect to the conversion of our outstanding preferred stock into 35,935,400 shares of common stock upon the closing of this offering and the issuance of 2,208,651 shares of common stock in connection with the automatic cashless exercise of the Series E Warrants upon the filing of the registration statement of which this prospectus forms a part with the SEC, and exclude:
+The foregoing tables and calculations are based on 8,505,810 shares of our common stock outstanding as of December 31, 2015, which included 29,540 shares of unvested restricted stock, reflect the issuance of shares of common stock issued in connection with the automatic cashless exercise of the Series E Common Warrants on , 2016, and give effect to the conversion of our outstanding preferred stock into shares of common stock, based on an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover of this prospectus, upon the closing of this offering, and exclude:

-- 5,224,117 shares of common stock issuable upon exercise of stock options outstanding as of September 30, 2015, at a weighted average exercise price of \$1.10 per share; - 315,198 shares of common stock issuable upon the exercise of warrants outstanding as of September 30, 2015, at a weighted average exercise price of \$4.50; - 12,495 shares of our common stock reserved for future issuance under our 2008 Equity Incentive Plan; and - shares of our common stock reserved for future issuance under our 2015 Incentive Award Plan, which will become effective upon the closing of this offering as well shares of our common stock that become available pursuant to provisions in our 2015 Incentive Award Plan on
+• 6,120,579 shares of common stock issuable upon exercise of stock options outstanding as of December 31, 2015, at a weighted average exercise price of \$1.18 per share;

+• 315,198 shares of common stock issuable upon the exercise of warrants outstanding as of December 31, 2015, at a weighted average exercise price of \$4.50;